tigrisdata/tigris-os-docs/docs/legal/service-terms.md

-    DATA ENTITIES BE LIABLE TO USER FOR ANY INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL OR PUNITIVE DAMAGES (INCLUDING DAMAGES FOR LOSS OF PROFITS, GOODWILL, OR ANY OTHER INTANGIBLE LOSS), OR FOR THE VALUE OF ANY CUSTOMER CONTENT, ARISING OUT OF OR RELATING TO USER’S (OR ANY END USER’S) ACCESS TO OR USE OF, OR USER’S (OR ANY END USER’S) INABILITY TO ACCESS OR USE, THE TIGRIS OBJECT STORAGE SERVICE OR ANY MATERIALS OR CONTENT (INCLUDING CUSTOMER CONTENT) ON THE TIGRIS OBJECT STORAGE SERVICE, WHETHER BASED ON WARRANTY, CONTRACT, TORT (INCLUDING NEGLIGENCE), STATUTE, OR ANY OTHER LEGAL THEORY, AND WHETHER OR NOT ANY TIGRIS DATA ENTITY HAS BEEN INFORMED OF THE POSSIBILITY OF DAMAGE.
+    DATA ENTITIES BE LIABLE TO USER FOR ANY INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL OR PUNITIVE DAMAGES (INCLUDING DAMAGES FOR LOSS OF PROFITS, GOODWILL, OR ANY OTHER INTANGIBLE LOSS), OR FOR THE VALUE OF ANY CUSTOMER CONTENT, ARISING OUT OF OR RELATING TO USER'S (OR ANY END USER'S) ACCESS TO OR USE OF, OR USER'S (OR ANY END USER'S) INABILITY TO ACCESS OR USE, THE TIGRIS OBJECT STORAGE SERVICE OR ANY MATERIALS OR CONTENT (INCLUDING CUSTOMER CONTENT) ON THE TIGRIS OBJECT STORAGE SERVICE, WHETHER BASED ON WARRANTY, CONTRACT, TORT (INCLUDING NEGLIGENCE), STATUTE, OR ANY OTHER LEGAL THEORY, AND WHETHER OR NOT ANY TIGRIS DATA ENTITY HAS BEEN INFORMED OF THE POSSIBILITY OF DAMAGE.

-    19.2 EXCEPT FOR TIGRIS DATA’S OBLIGATIONS UNDER SECTION 17.2 AND AS PROVIDED IN SECTIONS 20.5 AND 20.6, TO THE FULLEST EXTENT PERMITTED BY LAW THE AGGREGATE LIABILITY OF THE TIGRIS DATA ENTITIES FOR ALL CLAIMS ARISING OUT OF OR RELATING TO THE USE OF OR ANY INABILITY TO USE ANY PORTION OF THE
+    19.2 EXCEPT FOR TIGRIS DATA'S OBLIGATIONS UNDER SECTION 17.2 AND AS PROVIDED IN SECTIONS 20.5 AND 20.6, TO THE FULLEST EXTENT PERMITTED BY LAW THE AGGREGATE LIABILITY OF THE TIGRIS DATA ENTITIES FOR ALL CLAIMS ARISING OUT OF OR RELATING TO THE USE OF OR ANY INABILITY TO USE ANY PORTION OF THE